How Do Unconventional Trademarks Impact Branding And Marketing Strategies?

 Unconventional trademarks have a lot to offer in terms of branding and marketing strategies but in order to fully utilize these non-traditional assets businesses need to overcome a few obstacles.

-Getting legal protection for non-traditional trademarks can be a procedure.
-Non-traditional trademarks might need strong proof of acquired distinctiveness or secondary meaning in order toto be registered in contrast to traditional trademarks which are distinctive by nature.
+Getting legal protection for non-traditional trademarks can be a complicated procedure.
+Non-traditional trademarks might need strong proof of acquired distinctiveness or secondary meaning to be registered in contrast to traditional trademarks which are distinctive by nature.
 To create the required distinctiveness this process can take a while and may need large expenditures in branding and marketing.

 Furthermore, compared to traditional trademarks protecting and enforcing unconventional trademarks may be more challenging.
 It may be more difficult to establish infringement or defend the validity of the trademark when these non-traditional components are involved because they may be interpreted differently by the law.